 These prices obviously vary depending on which company you choose, length of hire, time of year etc. It can be anywhere from free to $1-$20 a day, which is still considerably less than the full rental price so there’s no denying that a car relocation in New Zealand can save you a lot of money, especially if you get some bonuses thrown on to.

-Things you need to ask when picking up your relocation car
+Rental car relocation nz – The things you need to ask when collecting your car

 Now you’ve been accepted for your relocation, you’ve chosen how many days you’re having it for and you’ve got a basic itinerary planned… now what?